Allied Health

 University Entrance or equivalent

-Able to satisfy Health Practitioners Competence Assurance Act (HPCA Act) and Children's Act 2014 (police clearance)
+Capability to meet Health Practitioners Competence Assurance Act (HPCA Act) and Children’s Act 2014 requirements, including police clearance

-Able to satisfy Health Practitioners Competence Assurance Act (HPCA Act) and Children's Act 2014 (police clearance)
+Capability to meet Health Practitioners Competence Assurance Act (HPCA Act) and Children’s Act 2014 requirements, including police clearance